 Office of University Audit

-“The Office of University Audit provides audit and advisory services to the University community by assessing risks, analyzing controls, and ensuring that business practices are effective, efficient, and compliant with University and regulatory policies.”
+“The Office of University Audit provides independent audit and advisory services to the University Community by assessing risks, analyzing controls, and ensuring that business practices are effective, efficient and compliant with University and regulatory Policies.”

 URMC Compliance Office: